beyretb/AnimalAI-Olympics/README.md

 | C   | switch camera       |
 | R   | reset environment   |

+## Competition Tests

+We will be releasing further details about the tests in the competition over the coming weeks.
+The tests will be split into multiple categories from the very simple (e.g. **food retrieval**, **preferences**, and **basic obstacles**) to the more complex (e.g. **working memory**, **spatial memory**, **object permanence**, and **object manipulation**).
+For now we have included multiple example config files that each relate to a different category.
+As we release further details we will also specify the rules for the type of tests that can appear in each category.
+Note that the example config files are just simple examples to be used as a guide.
+An agent that solves even all of these perfectly may still not be able to solve all the tests in the categories but it would be off to a very good start.

 ## Unity ML-Agents

 The Animal-AI Olympics was built using [Unity's ML-Agents Toolkit.](https://github.com/Unity-Technologies/ml-agents)